Salvation Army

-The Salvation Army is a Protestant Christian church and an international charitable organisation founded and headquartered in London, England.
-It is aligned with the Wesleyan-Holiness movement.
-The organisation reports a worldwide membership of over 1.7million, consisting of soldiers, officers, and adherents who are collectively known as salvationists.
+The Salvation Army is a Methodist Christian church and an international charitable organisation aligned with the Wesleyan-Holiness movement.
+It was founded and headquartered in London, England.
+The organisation reports a worldwide membership of over 1.7million Salvationists, consisting of "soldiers", officers, and adherents who are collectively known as salvationists.
 Its founders sought to bring salvation to the poor, destitute, and hungry by meeting both their "physical and spiritual needs".
-It is present in 133 countries, running charity shops, operating shelters for the homeless, and disaster relief and humanitarian aid to developing countries.
+It says it has an official presence in 133 countries, running charity shops, operating shelters for the homeless, and disaster relief and humanitarian aid to developing countries.

-The theology of the Salvation Army derives from Methodism, although it differs in institution and practice; an example is that the Salvation Army does not observe sacraments.
-As with other denominations in the Holiness Methodist tradition, the Salvation Army lays emphasis on the New Birth (first work of grace) and entire sanctification (second work of grace).
+The theology of the Salvation Army derives from Methodism, although it differs from other Methodist denominations in institution and practice; an example is that the Salvation Army does not observe sacraments.
+As with other evangelical denominations in the Holiness Methodist tradition, the Salvation Army lays emphasis on the New Birth (referred to as the first work of grace) and entire sanctification (second work of grace).
 A distinctive characteristic of the Salvation Army is its use of titles derived from military ranks, such as "lieutenant" or "major".
 The Army's doctrine is aligned with the Wesleyan–Arminian tradition, particularly the holiness movement.
-The Army's purposes are "the advancement of the Christian religion... of education, the relief of poverty, and other charitable objects beneficial to society or the community of mankind as a whole".
+The Army's stated purposes are "the advancement of the Christian religion... of education, the relief of poverty, and other charitable objects beneficial to society or the community of mankind as a whole".

-The Salvation Army was founded in 1865 as the "East London Christian Mission" in London by one-time Methodist preacher William Booth and his wife Catherine.
+The Salvation Army was founded in 1865 as the "East London Christian Mission" in London by Methodist preacher William Booth and his wife Catherine.
 It can trace its origins to the Blind Beggar Tavern.
-In 1878, Booth reorganised the mission, becoming its first general and introducing the military structure, which it has retained as a matter of tradition.
+In 1878, Booth reorganised the mission, becoming its first "general" and introducing the pseudo-military structure, which it has retained as a matter of tradition.
 The Salvation Army's highest priority is its Christian principles.
 As of 2023 the international leader and chief executive officer (CEO) of The Salvation Army is General Lyndon Buckingham.

 The Salvation Army is the largest non-government provider of social services in the United States and one of the largest in the world, with expenditures including operating costs of US$3.6 billion in 2022, assisting more than 32 million people in the U.S. alone.
-In addition to funding feeding centres, homeless shelters, rehabilitation centres, community centres, and disaster relief, the organisation also establishes refugee camps, especially among displaced people in Africa.
-In the United Kingdom, the Salvation Army is no longer the largest non-governmental provider of social services; however, it still provides a significant service to people in need.
-The Salvation Army is the sixth largest charity in the United States, with a total revenue of $4.78B in 2024.
+In addition to funding feeding centres, homeless shelters, drug rehabilitation centres, community centres, and disaster relief, the organisation also establishes refugee camps, especially among displaced people in Africa.
+In the United Kingdom, the Salvation Army is no longer the largest non-governmental provider of social services; it still provides a significant service to people in need.
+The Salvation Army is the sixth largest charity in the United States, with a total revenue of $4.78 billion in 2024.
 It is a member of many national interdenominational groups, including the American organisation Christian Churches Together.